 - This is a story of redemption (the act of being saved from one's sin) of the main character, Orual.
 The first part of the book (Part 1) is before her redemption.
-Upon returning to school, you will read Part 2 and learn of Orual's redemption. - Redemption is a theme that you will explore throughout the year in Literature of Western Civilization in literature, writing, and personal reflection.
+Upon returning to school, you will read Part 2 and learn of Orual's redemption and consider aspects of the story that reveal what it means to be human. - Redemption and the attributes of humanity are themes that you will explore throughout the year in Literature of Western Civilization in literature, writing, and personal reflection.